Corsair Gaming: Acquisitions

 On July 26, 2017, EagleTree Capital entered into an agreement to acquire a majority stake in Corsair from Francisco Partners and several other minority shareholders in a deal valued at $525 million.
 Corsair Founder and CEO Andy Paul retains his equity stake and remains in his role as CEO.

-On June 27, 2018, Corsair announced that it will be acquiring Elgato Gaming from the Munich-based company Elgato Systems, which they renamed to Corsair GmbH after the acquisition.
-The original Elgato Systems company retained their Eve home automation division and was subsequently renamed to Eve Systems.
+On June 27, 2018, Corsair announced that it will be acquiring Elgato Gaming from the Munich-based company Elgato Systems, which it renamed to Corsair GmbH after the acquisition.
+The original Elgato Systems company retained its Eve home automation division and was subsequently renamed to Eve Systems.

 On July 24, 2019, it was announced that Corsair had acquired custom PC builder Origin PC.
 In February 2024, Corsair announced it would be moving Origin PC's manufacturing operations to Atlanta and closing its facility in Miami.
 As a result, 55 employees were laid off.

 On December 16, 2019, Corsair announced its acquisition of game controller manufacturer SCUF Gaming.

 On August 21, 2020, Corsair filed registration documents with the U.S. Securities and Exchange Commission for a planned $100 million IPO.

 On July 17, 2023, Corsair announced that it had acquired the online retailer Drop (formerly known as Massdrop).

 On September 16, 2024, Corsair announced that it was set to acquire the Fanatec product line from Endor AG, which completed on September 23.

+In July 2025, Andy Paul retired and Thi La, the company's former president, took over as CEO.